resort-io/nyaa-watcher/README.md

 ### 1.1.0 *(07/01/2023)*
 * Added Discord webhook support.
 * Created `webhooks.json` and added optional `webhooks` array property to `watchlist.json` entries.
-  * Server sends custom notification via specified Discord webhooks when a file downloads.
+  * Server sends custom notification via Discord webhook(s) when a file downloads.
 * Changed interval for 'searching for torrents' log message from seconds to minutes.
 * Added and changed startup log messages.
 * Added and changed error log messages to include more specific information and solutions.